 Kaia Clarke, Program Coordinator

-A Durham native, raised and educated from pre-school to college, Kaia exemplifies the potential of youth in the East Durham community.
+A Durham native, raised and educated from preschool to college, Kaia exemplifies the potential of youth in the Durham community.
 As a member of the EDCI Programs and Partner Engagement team, Kaia’s primary role is developing and maintaining organizational systems that support the coordination of EDCI collaborative-led grants.
 Kaia has great vision and determination to create engaging, culturally calibrated programs that cater to specific community needs.
-Prior to joining the EDCI family in November 2015, Kaia served as an AmeriCorps VISTA, consulted with Frontline Solutions, designed initiatives that focused on leadership development, and analyzed chromosomes in laboratories.
-After the completion of her Master of Public Administration at North Carolina Central University, Kaia’s participation as a US Delegate provided her with the opportunity to convene with emerging leaders to create projects that would strengthen ties between Armenia and Turkey, build capacity, and strengthen civil society.
-This profound experience shaped Kaia’s passion to inspire, empower, and connect communities locally, nationally, and globally.
-She became committed to renewing the character and integrity in communities, identifying strategies to leverage resources, and implementing culturally calibrated programming.
+Before joining the EDCI family in November 2015, Kaia served as an AmeriCorps VISTA, consulted with Frontline Solutions, and designed initiatives that focused on leadership development.
+After the completion of her Master of Public Administration at North Carolina Central University, Kaia’s participation as a US Delegate provided her with the opportunity to convene with emerging leaders to strengthen collaboration, build capacity, and develop innovative projects.
+This profound experience shaped Kaia’s passion for inspiring, empowering, and connecting communities locally, nationally, and globally.
 She is excited to serve the East Durham community and share her myriad skills and experiences to impact change in the EDCI Zone.

 LaDonna Brown, Bilingual Parent Advocate